benchen216/YOURLS-Open-Source-URL-Shortener-With-Open-Graph-Support/README.md

 ## Installation

 1. This is just a redirect plugin, so you need to install YOURLS first.
-See [YOURLS Installation](
+See [YOURLS Installation](https://yourls.org/#Install)
 2. Create a database table for the plugin.
-See [YOURLS Database Table Creation](
+See sql file
 3. Get Yourls API signature.
 See [YOURLS API Signature](
 4. Configure the plugin by editing the `config.php` file.
-See [YOURLS Plugin Configuration](

 ## Configuration